Skip to content

 We also don’t like its 500 MB bandwidth allowance each day, as well as its slow speeds and poor network stability.
 One of the biggest red flags is that you get only ONE server location in Germany in the free version, which makes this VPN very limited and not suitable for getting over geo-blocks.

 And if that’s not enough to make you question this service, its premium plan is extremely pricey.
-Those who complain that ExpressVPN is on the pricier side should think about it again.
-Compared to this provider, ExpressVPN is more than affordable for what you get – and you get everything!
+Those who complain that NordVPN is on the pricier side should think about it again.
+Compared to this provider, NordVPN is more than affordable for what you get – and you get everything!

 How Do Other People Rate Touch VPN?